square/leakcanary/docs/recipes.md

 ## Running LeakCanary in instrumentation tests

 Running leak detection in UI tests means you can detect memory leaks automatically in Continuous Integration prior to those leaks being merged into the codebase.
 However, as LeakCanary runs with a 5 seconds delay and freezes the VM to take a heap dump, this can introduce flakiness to the UI tests.
-Therefore LeakCanary automatically disables itself by setting `LeakCanary.config.dumpHeap` to `false` if it detects classes from the `androidx.test` dependency in the runtime classpath.
-If you run UI tests without `androidx.test`, we strongly advise that you set `dumpHeap` to `false`: `LeakCanary.config = LeakCanary.config.copy(dumpHeap = false)`.
+Therefore it is automatically disabled by setting `LeakCanary.config.dumpHeap` to `false` when JUnit is on the runtime classpath.

 LeakCanary provides an artifact dedicated to detecting leaks in UI tests which provides a run listener that waits for the end of a test, and if the test succeeds then it look for retained objects, trigger a heap dump if needed and perform an analysis.